- Meet Pratikk Dalal, a Chartered Accountant who had a rough start post-qualification.

 After working there for over a year, my prayers were answered.
 Surprisingly there was an opening at ICICI Bank – a leading private sector bank in India, which I applied for through a newspaper advertisement.

 I didn’t get my hopes too high and applied without any expectations.
-I was pleasantly surprised as luck favoured me and I got a call for an interview.
+I was pleasantly surprised as luck favored me and I got a call for an interview.

 After a grueling session at the interview, guess what?
 Yes!
 I was selected.